aliterc/aliterc.github.io/index.md

 Yet economic pressure is not the only tool the United States and its allies are using to counter Iran.
 In recent months, the Trump administration has been quietly working to forge a new security alliance, with the six members of the Gulf Cooperation Council (GCC) – Saudi Arabia, the United Arab Emirates, Bahrain, Kuwait, Qatar, and Oman – as well as Egypt and Jordan, to counter what it views as aggressive Iranian expansion in the region.
 Tentatively known as the Middle East Strategic Alliance (MESA) – but already nicknamed “Arab NATO” by the international press ­– U.S. and Arab officials say the coalition is being planned in an effort to expand cooperation on counterterrorism, missile defense and military training, partly to address the security challenges posed by Iran and its proxies.

+- 0626 What salary will buy a typical house around Ireland?

+- Separation children from parents can negatively affect brain development

+- Love Island contestant Rosie Williams clashes with Piers Morgan on Good Morning Britain

+- China's Huawei top sponsor of Austrilian politician's overseas trips

+- SA's current account deficit widens

+- 0625 crepes soufflées

+- Watch the transformation of Malton Village's detnentia unit

+- Potholes are a serious problem, especially for syclists

+- Four more presenters slam SuperSport in explosive letter

 - 0624 Sushis moulés

 - There will be a giant flame- breathing dragon on Toronto roads this weekend